Hannes Võrno

 Hannes Võrno (born 1 May 1969, Rakvere) is a former Estonian comedian, politician and military officer.

-To the general public, Võrno is mainly known as a member of the comedy troupe Kreisiraadio, as well as the co-host of the TV show Kahvel and host of TV shows Kes tahab saada miljonäriks? (franchise of Who Wants to Be a Millionaire?) and Tõehetk (franchise of Moment of Truth).
+To the general public, Võrno is mainly known as a member of the comedy troupe Kreisiraadio, as well as the co-host of the TV show Kahvel and host of TV shows Kes tahab saada miljonäriks? (franchise of Who Wants to Be a Millionaire?) and Tõehetk (franchise of Nada más que la verdad).

 Politics

 Võrno is a member of the Isamaa ja Res Publica Liit political party.
 He was a member of Riigikogu, Estonia's parliament, in 2003, but resigned to work as TV host.